cyverse-archive/NotificationAgent/README.markdown

       "count" : "2"
     }

-The "count" field contains the number of system messages that are still unseen by the user.
-That value may never go down to 0 if there are system messages in the system that are not dismissible.
+The `count` field contains the number of system messages that are still unseen by the user.

 Sample curl: